astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 ### 3.1 Risk Management Functions
 - **REQ-001**: The system shall allow users to create new risk entries with description, probability, impact, and mitigation plan
-- **REQ-002**: The system shall calculate risk score using the formula: Probability x Impact
+- **REQ-002**: The system shall calculate risk score using the formula: Probability × Impact
 - **REQ-003**: The system shall provide CRUD (Create, Read, Update, Delete) operations for risk entries
 - **REQ-004**: The system shall display risks in an interactive probability-impact matrix
 - **REQ-005**: The system shall support filtering and sorting of risks by various criteria (category, severity, etc.)